dominiksalvet/vhdldep/README.md

 ## Help

-Output of the `./vhdldep -help` terminal command opened in the project *src* directory:
+Output of the `./vhdldep -help` terminal command opened in the project *bin* directory:

 ```
 Usage: ./vhdldep [OPTION]...
 FILE...